I believe that being a parent is the hardest job in the world.

 We are role models for our kids.

 When I first started learning how to do medical hypnosis, I videotaped my sessions and sent them to my mentor, Dan Kohen, MD.
+Dan is one of the premier experts in pediatric hypnosis.

 I would watch these videos and “beat myself up.”
 I was extremely critical and it seemed that all I saw were the mistakes I was making, and where I could improve.